DamienCassou/textlint/README.markdown

 # Setup instructions for TextMate #

 Double click on "TextLint.tmbundle" to install TextLint.
-Open a LaTeX or plain text file and press Ctrl+Shift+V to run TextLint.
-Alternative select "Bundles > TextLint > RunText Lint" from the menu.
+Open a LaTeX or plain text file and press `Ctrl+Shift+V` to run TextLint.
+Alternatively select "Bundles > TextLint > RunText Lint" from the menu.